 How to Get a Smaller Waist: Tips & Exercises for a Smaller Waist

-Whether you are trying to get a smaller waist to get an hourglass figure, or you are just looking to lose a few inches off of a round belly, these tips and exercises can get the job done.
+Whether you are trying to get a smaller waist as part of a plan to reach a healthier bodyweight, or you are just looking to tone your core, these tips and exercises can get the job done.

-The most important thing to understand when trying to get a small waist is that a healthy bodyweight is priority one; strength training for the entire body & a healthy diet are key.
-These exercises can also help with a stronger core & more toned abs.
+The most important thing to understand when trying to get a small waist is that a healthy bodyweight is priority one; strength training for the entire body and a healthy diet are key.

 Best exercises for a smaller waist: